kumarnilesh2001/ToDo-list-App/README.md

 - **Edit Task**: Click the pencil icon to edit the task.
 Click the save icon to save the changes.
 - **Delete Task**: Click the trash icon to delete the task.
 - **Mark Task as Completed**: Check or uncheck the checkbox to mark the task as completed or not completed.
 Completed tasks are shown with a strike-through effect.
+- **Save Tasks**: The tasks are saved automatically to the browser's local storage.
+- **Load Tasks**: The tasks are loaded automatically from the browser's local storage when the page is reloaded.

 ### Prerequisites